Over the last couple of years, I have rarely watched Oprah. A couple of weeks ago however, I tuned in at just the right time.

 By being open enough to giving those previously disliked courses a try, I felt good.
 It was a culinary adventure, one upon which I gladly embarked.

 Stress can make you dismiss something - an activity, a food, or a person - without giving consideration to how you may have changed.
 Dependent upon whether you are stressed or not, a different part of the brain is activated.
 The cascade of stress hormones is akin to making a knee-jerk decision; one that is based on a previously negative experience, which may not fit for the current situation or encounter.

-The key to differentiating between the likes and don’t likes is in how you feel emotionally.
-That is something you can learn and practise how to do.
+The key to differentiating between the likes and don't likes is in how you feel emotionally.
+That is something you can learn and practice how to do.